-Trading contribution was £12.8m (20.5% contribution margin) (2022: £9.3m; 14.6% contribution margin).
-The Group focused on continued cost mitigations from reduced advertising and promotion spend and the benefit of the distributor model, particularly in the US.
-As a result, selling and administration costs of £14.0m (2022: £17.6m) decreased by £3.6m year on year as management continued to focus on more efficient use of spend to promote profitable growth.
+Trading contribution improved to £13.8m (26.6% contribution margin) (2023: £12.8m; 20.5% contribution margin) despite the lower revenue base.
+The Group focused on continued cost mitigations from reduced but more commercially focused advertising and promotion spend.
+As a result, selling and administration costs of £9.7m (2023: £14.0m) decreased by £4.3m year on year to drive profitable growth.

-Underlying operating costs decreased by £1.2m year on year.
-The Group has good levels of visibility on these costs due to them relating to people, premises and related overhead costs with a renewed focus on efficiency of spend.
-The Group has fixed energy tariffs in place utill 2025 for electricity and 2027 for gas.
+Operating costs decreased by £1.4m year on year.
+The Group continues to have good levels of visibility on these costs due to them relating to people, premises and related overhead costs with management continuing to have a relentless approach to driving cost efficiency wherever commercially viable.

-Underlying EBITDA was a gain of £2.0m, a significant improvement on the loss of £2.7m in 2022.
-The reported loss before tax is £11.3m, (2022: £10.6m loss).
-Loss per share improved to -6.6p (2022: -7.9p).

-The Group has chosen to report underlying EBITDA as an alternative performance measure.
+Underlying EBITDA was £4.2m, a significant improvement year on year of £2.2m.
+The reported loss before tax is £4.7m, (2023: £11.3m loss).
+Loss per share improved to -2.3p (2023: -6.6p).
+The Group has chosen to report Underlying EBITDA as an alternative performance measure.
 This is adjusted for depreciation, amortisation, loss on disposal of intangible assets, non-cash share-based payments, restructuring costs, transition costs and material one-off costs.
 The Board believes this provides additional useful information for Shareholders to assess an underlying profit performance more closely aligned to a cash profit value, excluding one-offs.
 This measure is used by the Board for internal performance analysis.
-A reconciliation of underlying EBITDA to profit from operations is presented in note 1.9.
+A reconciliation of Underlying EBITDA to profit from operations is presented in note 1.9.

-Working capital
+Working Capital